google/google-authenticator-libpam/man/google-authenticator.1.md

     If the system isn't hardened against brute-force login attempts, rate-limiting can be enabled for the authentication module: no more than *N* login attempts every *M* seconds.

+    The rate limit must be between 1 and 10 attempts.
+    The rate time must be between 15 and 600 seconds.

 -e, --emergency-codes=*N*
 :   Generate *N* emergency codes.